-Phones and electronic devices (e.g. Smart Watches) must be on silent mode at all times.
+Phones and electronic devices (e.g., Smart Watches) must be on silent mode at all times.

-The use of (one) headphone/ (one) earbud is ONLY permitted in the cafeteria and during study halls but not during any instructional periods or in the hallways.
+The use of (one) headphone/ (one) earbud is ONLY permitted in the cafeteria, during study halls, and in the hallways, but not during any instructional periods.